 Attribute values are xtext encoded as per RFC 1891.

-The NAME attribute specifies an SMTP client hostname (not an SMTP client address), [UNAVAILABLE] when client hostname lookup failed due to a permanent error, or [TEMPUNAVAIL] when the lookup error condition was transient.
+The NAME attribute specifies a remote SMTP client hostname (not an SMTP client address), [UNAVAILABLE] when client hostname lookup failed due to a permanent error, or [TEMPUNAVAIL] when the lookup error condition was transient.

-The ADDR attribute specifies an SMTP client numerical IPv4 network address, an IPv6 address prefixed with IPV6:, or [UNAVAILABLE] when the address information is unavailable.
+The ADDR attribute specifies a remote SMTP client numerical IPv4 network address, an IPv6 address prefixed with IPV6:, or [UNAVAILABLE] when the address information is unavailable.
 Address information is not enclosed with .

-The PORT attribute specifies the SMTP client TCP port number as a decimal number, or [UNAVAILABLE] when the information is unavailable.
+The PORT attribute specifies a remote SMTP client TCP port number as a decimal number, or [UNAVAILABLE] when the information is unavailable.

 The PROTO attribute specifies either SMTP or ESMTP.